Find what you need in our searchable FAQ.

 Is it possible to donate books to your library?

-If material is believed to be of historic value or significance, DML may work with the Georgetown University Lauinger Library Special Collections Department to review the materials for potential acquisition, but DML reserves the right to sell that material and retain the moneys collected to benefit DML programs.
+Dahlgren Memorial Library does not collect or retain materials of an archival or historic nature and does not have a “history of medicine” program, mission or collection.
+If material is believed to be of historic value or significance, DML may work with the Georgetown University Archives to review the materials for potential acquisition, but DML reserves the right to sell donated material and/or donate to another organization.